zagui440s/personalCP/6-SQL/1-intro-sql-basic-schema-design/schema-design-entity-relationship-diagrams.md

 ## Designing an ER Diagram and Schema

-*This process borrows from [A Practical Gudie to Entity-Relationship Modeling](https://cci.drexel.edu/faculty/song/courses/info%20605/appendix/AppendixA.PDF)*
+*This process borrows from [A Practical Guide to Entity-Relationship Modeling](https://cci.drexel.edu/faculty/song/courses/info%20605/appendix/AppendixA.PDF)*

 Now that we know what an ER Diagram is and what it looks like, how do we turn a real-world *problem* or *domain* into one?